Mantaro/mantaro-wiki/znai/basics/server-configuration.md

 If the role has a space, try wrapping it in quotes if it doesn't work when you try to set it as x thing.

+Warning: Since the `opts` command has not been ported to Slash Commands, this page is subject to massive changes in the future.

 ---
 # Basic Server Configuration
 These include some basic configuration you can do like setting a custom Prefix